MicrosoftDocs/edge-developer/microsoft-edge/visual-studio-code/microsoft-edge-devtools-extension/get-started.md

 ms.author: msedgedevrel
 ms.topic: conceptual
 ms.prod: microsoft-edge
-ms.date: 09/21/2022
+ms.date: 09/22/2022
 ---
 # Get started with the DevTools extension for Visual Studio Code

 <!-- Background general info about the extension (condensed):  -->
-This extension lets you use many of the same tools that are in the DevTools that's in the Microsoft Edge browser, but instead, use them within the environment and context of the Visual Studio Code IDE (integrated development environment).
+This extension lets you use many of the same tools that are in the DevTools that's in the Microsoft Edge browser, but instead, use them within the environment and context of the Microsoft Visual Studio Code IDE (integrated development environment).

 This article walks you through initial setup and using the extension by cloning, loading, and modifying the **Demo To Do** sample web app from the **MicrosoftEdge/Demos** GitHub repo.